machinelearningnuremberg/HPO-B/README.md

 ## Basic example

-Now we will explain how to create a new class that implements an algorithm to evaluate on HPO-B.
+Now we will explain how to create a class wrapper for a new algorithm and how to evaluate it on HPO-B.

 ### 1. HPO algorithm class